Takatū logo

 Wellington

-Online Programme Introduction (attendance or viewing the recording is required)
+Online Programme Introduction (viewing the recording is required)

-Weekend Workshops (to meet requirements you must attend a total of 6/8 sessions in total over the two workshops)
+(there are 4 sessions per weekend workshop and in order to meet requirements you must attend a minimum of 7/8 sessions in total over the two workshops)

 1 day workshops, 4 topics covered each workshop, option to attend in person or online.